 Indigenous Land Back

-We need Indigenous land stewardship to save our planet.
+Here's why we need Indigenous land stewardship to save our planet.

-Instead of throwing coins into fountains for empty wishes, we as a society are creating real change -- one example is the increasing momentum of the #LandBack movement.
+Instead of throwing coins into fountains for empty wishes, we as a society are creating real change.
+One example is the increasing momentum of the #LandBack movement.

 Land back, aka land restitution, aka secure land tenure, aka a million other terms, is the movement to return land to its original stewards.
 Colonialism has displaced Indigenous people around the world; people who were not only maintaining the Earth but perhaps improving it. #LandBack is a climate justice solution that pays back what colonizers stole while giving all living creatures better, more experienced caretakers.
 Kiddos, move out of the way.